 Pull data from different silos and systems into one view

 A problem for over 50% of contact centres is that customer information is kept in different data silos or on different systems, which can make it time consuming for agents to deal with different types of queries.
 Calls can also be unnecessarily lengthened when customers must repeat information the company already knows.
-The Infinity Desktop allows whatever information you want to display from those systems to be presented to agents in a simple workflow.
+The Unified Agent Desktop allows whatever information you want to display from those systems to be presented to agents in a simple workflow.

 Cut down calls